 What does "realistic possibility" of transmission mean?
-When is there no legal obligation to disclose?

-There is no blanket obligation to disclose.
-Rather, as explained above, there is a duty to disclose if there is a "realistic possibility" of HIV transmission.
+Given that the duty to disclose arises if there is a "realistic possibility" of HIV transmission.
 So a key question is: what activities do prosecutors and courts think pose such a possibility?
 The interpretation and application of this standard has given rise to some serious concerns with the broad scope of HIV criminalization in Canada.